ironicbadger/pms-wiki/docs/hardware/cases.md

 # Cases

-Let me tell you now, the perfect case doesn't exist.
+The perfect case doesn't exist.
 But here are some options that might do the trick (there are affiliate links to some of them) in your next server build.

+!!! success
+    Help us make this page into the best case review page for media server enthusiasts around.

+    Submit a PR with your mini case review (250 word max), even link to your own personal blog if you like for the full review.
+Include at least one picture of the case and follow the format defined in the [Lian-Li PC-Q25B](#lian-li-pc-q25b) section.

-## Lian Li PC-Q25B
+## Lian-Li PC-Q25B

 The Lian-Li PC-Q25B was released several years ago (not totally sure but it looks like 2013) and is unfortunately no longer in production so far as I can tell.
 You can find the odd used model popping up on eBay.
 It supports 5 hot swap 3.5" drives and has space for 2 more non hot swap 3.5" drives in the bottom.